bjkamrat/myrepo/Github_week_pres1.md

 # Start by making a repo in GitHub
 * This will be done using the same exact method as before
+* Remember
+  + Repository name: `myrepo` (or whatever you wish, we'll delete this soon anyway).
+  + Description: "testing my setup" (or whatever, but some text is good for the README).
+  + Public.
+  + YES Initialize this repository with a README.
+* For everything else, just accept the default.
+* Click big green button "Create repository."

-# Chapter 15: New RStudio Project via git clone
+# New RStudio Project via git clone

 ::::::::::{.columns}
 :::{.column}